tbindseil/sts-mono-repo/resources/models/README.md

 sts models

+model objects have their attributes defined in camelCase to align with what is normal in javascript (and JSON).

 use python3 setup.py sdist bdist_wheel to make new version
 then remove old whl and tar files then use ```python3 -m twine upload --repository testpypi dist/*``` to reupload